Mechanistic Modeling of Continuous Lyophilization for Biopharmaceutical Manufacturing: Results and Discussion

-For the freezing step, the simulated temperature and freezing time agree well with the experimental data (Fig.~\ref{fig:Validation}A).
+For the freezing step, the simulated temperature and freezing time agree well with the experimental data (Figure \ref{fig:Validation}A).
 The product temperature decreases from its initial value of 280 K to the nucleation temperature of about 263 K, where nucleation starts.
 Upon the first nucleation, the temperature instantaneously rises up from 263 K to the freezing point of about 272 K. The temperature slowly decreases during the solidification phase for about 30 min, following the freezing-point depression.
-Subsequently, the temperature decreases faster and becomes equilibrium with the environment (chamber wall and cryogenic gas), with the simulated temperature approaching the equilibrium slightly faster than the actual temperature.
+Subsequently, the temperature decreases faster and reaches equilibrium with the environment (chamber wall and cryogenic gas), with the simulated temperature approaching the equilibrium slightly faster than the actual temperature.

-The model accurately predicts the evolution of the product temperature and drying time during primary drying for both low (263 K) and high (313 K) shelf temperatures (Fig.~\ref{fig:Validation}B).
+The model accurately predicts the evolution of the product temperature and drying time during primary drying for both low (263 K) and high (313 K) shelf temperatures (Figure \ref{fig:Validation}B).
 The temperature rises up rapidly at the beginning and gradually increases at a slower rate toward the end of the process.
 This is because the driving force for sublimation is initially low, and so most of the heat input is used to increase the temperature.
 As time progresses, the driving force for sublimation is larger; thus, most of the heat input is used for sublimation.
 The maximum error in temperature prediction is about 2--3 K, while the error in drying time prediction is about 0.2 h for Case 2a and 0.4 h for Case 2b ($\sim$6\%).
 This error could be partly because of the uncertainty in cake resistance, which results from the stochastic nature of the freezing process.
+The datasets in Figure \ref{fig:Validation}B, which represent the lower and upper limits of the operating boundaries, demonstrate the validity and generalizability of the model across the full range of operating conditions.